A 12-year-old student who was traveling by New York City Transit ...Learn More

 The recently-decided case is Fuchs v.
 City of New York.
 The plaintiff, Sara Fuchs, was driving on a one-way street when a New York Police Department patrol car being driven by a Police Officer Cuenca turned on the street traveling in the wrong direction and collided with her vehicle.
 The NYPD officer was following less than one car length behind the suspect being pursued, driving well over the speed limit, and had not called in the pursuit to his dispatcher.
 Fuchs was injured and filed a claim against the City of New York for money damages based on her injuries.
 The city filed a motion for summary judgment dismissing her claims, arguing that it had immunity from liability for her injuries under Vehicle and Traffic Law § 1104, due to the fact that the patrol car was involved in an emergency operation.

 New York Vehicle and Traffic Law § 1104 gives emergency personnel immunity from liability for accidents that occur while they are driving in response to an emergency.
 The statute lists several traffic laws that emergency personnel are, essentially, permitted to break while responding to an emergency, so long as the driver is not acting with recklessness while driving and exposing bystanders to a high risk of injury.
 Specifically, the statute allows officers and ambulance drivers to speed, ignore the direction of oncoming traffic, and drive through red lights or stop signs while pursuing an emergency.
-In order for this immunity to protect emergency personnel from liability, they must meet four criteria:

 In its motion to dismiss Fuchs’ claims, the city pointed out that the NYPD officer had violated laws specifically listed in the statute, with its sirens and lights activated, while pursuing a suspected violator of the law.
 Fuchs argued that, since the officer had not called in the pursuit to his dispatcher before starting to chase the lawbreaking vehicle, the officer had behaved with reckless disregard for her safety.
 She noted that calling in high-speed pursuits and keeping dispatchers apprised of the pursued vehicle’s whereabouts and changes in direction was required under the NYPD Patrol Guide governing officer behavior.